Hamshika-S/Learning/README.md

-This is my first small project to begin programming with java
+This are my first small projects to begin programming with java